-Since the mxODBC Connect Server always runs on Python 2.5 or later, the decimal and datetime modules are always available on the server side.
-This allows clients running on Python 2.3 or 2.4 to communicate with the database using types from these packages.
+Since the mxODBC Connect Server always runs on Python 2.7, the decimal and datetime modules are always available on the server side.
+This allows clients still running on Python 2.5 or 2.6 to communicate with the database using types from these packages.

-The Python datetime module can be fully utilized both with Python 2.3 and 2.4 clients.
+The Python datetime module and decimal module can be fully utilized with Python 2.5 and 2.6 clients.